xy-241/CS-Notes/content/Security/Authorisation/OAuth 2.0.md

 ## Authorization Server
 ---
+- The application that hosts the account of the  [[OAuth 2.0#Resource Owner]]
+- Single source for identity
 ### Redirect URI (Callback URI)
 - The URI the  [[OAuth 2.0#Authorization Server]] will redirect the  [[OAuth 2.0#Resource Owner]] back to after granting permissions to  [[OAuth 2.0#Client]]
 - It is the url on the [[#Client]]